ccadarn/Java-Script-Homeworks-and-other-practice/README.md

 I decided to delve into coding in 2023 through **[Codecademy](https://www.codecademy.com)**, and so far, the process has been satisfying with its inevitable highs and lows.
 I've come to the realization that knowledge without practical application is a futile endeavor.

-Hence, I've employed AI to generate homework assignments as a means of reinforcing the new topics I've acquired.
+Hence, I've employed AI and other websites to find homework assignments as a means of reinforcing the new topics I've acquired.
 This decision came rather belatedly, as I discovered that despite advancing significantly in my course, I now find myself starting anew to establish a solid foundation.
 This groundwork is essential to facilitate smoother and swifter progress in the future.

 To be honest, the first week of homework has provided me with a much deeper understanding of JavaScript than I gained in the last six months.
 Despite having grasped the basics through Codecademy, the lack of practical application made it challenging to retain all that knowledge.